 Andy Warhol, Douglas Gordon, Wolfgang Staehle

 On May 1, 1931, at a dedication ceremony in Washington, DC, President Herbert Hoover pressed a button that symbolically turned on the lights of the Empire State Building in New York.
-This iconic structure is the focus of these three time-based media works by Andy Warhol (American, b.
+This iconic structure is the focus of three time-based media works by Andy Warhol (American, b.
 Pittsburgh, 1928–1987), Douglas Gordon (Scottish, b.
 Glasgow, 1966), and Wolfgang Staehle (German, b.
 Stuttgart, 1950).
 In an interview with Gretchen Berg, Warhol explained, “My first films using stationary objects were [also] made to help audiences get more acquainted with themselves….
 There’s nothing really to understand in my work.”
-Warhol’s Empire, 1964, became a classic of avant-garde cinema, as have Gordon’s and Staehle’s versions that play on the reputation of the original.
-Documentary, conceptual, illuminating, cunning, boring, profound, sublime, and ridiculous, these portraits of what was once considered the “Eighth Wonder of the World” are presented together for the first time.
+Warhol’s Empire (1964) became a classic of avant-garde cinema, as have Gordon’s and Staehle’s versions that play on the reputation of the original.
+Documentary, conceptual, illuminating, cunning, boring, profound, sublime, and ridiculous, these portraits of what was once considered the “Eighth Wonder of the World” were presented together for the first time in this exhibition.

-Directions: Empire3 is made possible in part by contributions to the Hirshhorn’s Annual Circle and the Hirshhorn Exhibition Fund.
+Directions: Empire3 was made possible in part by contributions to the Hirshhorn’s Annual Circle and the Hirshhorn Exhibition Fund.

 German, b.
 Stuttgart, 1950